StandingMike/data-science/Machine Learning/Spam vs Ham Emails/README.md

-# Introduction
+# Spam Email Classifier

-A common problem everybody faces in the digital age: spam.
-Spam emails, spam texts, even spam phone calls!
-While a majority of workers who use email for communications don’t receive spam, for some, filtering out spam can cost up to 30-60 minutes over the course of a work day (Fallows, 2003).
-Through the use of machine learning and deep learning models, data scientists are able to use classifier models to detect which emails are spam and which are not, which in turn will save workers time and increase productivity.
-This report’s focus is on: Which models, machine learning or deep learning, and which classifiers are the most effective at classifying spam correctly?
+## Project Goal
+This is an overview of the project, more in-depth details including code and the final report can be found in this repo.
+To use traditional machine learning algorithms to correctly identify Spam or Ham emails based on both Subject and Messages of emails.
+A basic artificial neural network (ANN) was also built to compare to traditional ML algorithms.
-# Dataset
+## Dataset
-The dataset we chose is: [Enron Spam dataset](http://nlp.cs.aueb.gr/software_and_datasets/Enron-Spam/index.html).
+The dataset is: [Enron Spam dataset](http://nlp.cs.aueb.gr/software_and_datasets/Enron-Spam/index.html).
 This is a real-life dataset consistent of both sent and received emails.
 It was put together by former employees of Enron, who went through and labelled their work emails as “Ham” or “Spam.”
 The dataset contains 33665 emails in total.
-Below we will discuss how the data was picked, cleaned, preprocessed, and how features were selected.
-# Preprocessing
+## Approach
 1)	Label Encoding
     - The first step was to label encode the ‘Spam/Ham’ column with ‘Spam’ values mapped to 0 and ‘Ham’ mapped to 1, followed by renaming the column to ‘label’.
 2)	Cleaning